elastos/Elastos.Wiki/docs/index.md

 ## Contact us

 If you have any questions, or simply would want to chat with us, please do through one of our official channels.
-Also, jump into our Discord server and join our office hours every week-day!.

 <br/>